• Mounting

 Maybe you will not even start the haying operation if you do not have enough time to get the bales into the barn before it rains for a couple of days.

 Wet bales can easily become moldy.
-Moldy hay will not be eaten, nor could it be used in the feed grinding process.
+Moldy hay will not be eaten, nor can it be used in the feed grinding process.

 This will then cause extra work to roll the bales over, to ensure the bale is dried out on all sides.
 If the farm needs to bring in the bales of hay or straw from the field, they will need to know if someone should be sent out to roll the bales over to let the bottoms dry out.